caeus/elodin/plutus/README.md

 Look, I'm not an expert in algorithms for parsing Text.
 I just read a little bit and tried some other libraries (Scala Parser Combinators and Fastparse) and none gave me what I was looking for.
 The main problem I faced was this:

 Imagine I have a language with the keyword `switch` and a rule for Identifiers with the following regex `[a-zA-Z]+`.
 With the libraries I mentioned before I will run into the problem of correctly processing the identifier `switcheroo`, why?
-Because it either recognize the keyword `switch` followed by the identifier `eroo` or it doen't recognize `switch` as a keyword but an identifier.
+Because it either recognize the keyword `switch` followed by the identifier `eroo` or it doesn't recognize `switch` as a keyword but an identifier.

 Another problem is: When to conclude the current rule and proceed to the next?
 Easy, when there's a whitespace, right? (well, at least in most languages).
 But what if you have this `max(1,2)`?
 There's no spaces in this expression and still you'd want it to be a valid expression if you were creating a Java-ish grammar.